-Last Updated on January 5, 2024 by Kittredge Cherry
+Last Updated on July 31, 2024 by Kittredge Cherry

 Ethiopian eunuch and Philip

 A queer black man was welcomed as an early Christian convert in Biblical times, according to progressive Bible scholars.
-He was a triple outsider — a gender-variant foreigner from a racial minority — and his experience shows that the early Christians welcomed all kinds of outcasts.
+He was a triple outsider — a gender-variant foreigner from a racial minority — and his story shows that the early Christians welcomed all kinds of outcasts.

 His experiences may have led him to the Bible prophecies about the “suffering servant,” which he was reading when Philip met him.
 The term translated as “eunuch” included a variety of sexual minorities that today might be called queer or LGBT.